Finding The Best Fonts for Logos

 Alegreya Sans SC

 The dynamic Alegreya Sans SC is given the all caps treatment in this music logo design.

-When made bold, a font which is often reserved for longer form text stands out as a heading for this logo.
+When made bold, a font that is often reserved for longer-form text stands out as a heading for this logo.

-It’s professional, yet fun at the same time, providing the ideal companion to the colourful record illustration.
+It’s professional logo font that is fun at the same time, providing the ideal companion to the colourful record illustration.